angular/angular/aio/content/guide/quickstart.md

-Patience please.
+Patience, please.
-It takes time to set up a new project, most of it spent installing npm packages.
+It takes time to set up a new project; most of it is spent installing npm packages.

 </div>